Here’s A Quick ‘Outlander’ Refresher Guide Before The Season 3 Premiere

 Droughtlander is finally over as Outlander Season 3 is set to premiere tonight after over a year of hiatus.
-Because of the show’s confusing and complicated time-traveling twists, even the most ardent Jamie and Claire shippers may find it easy to get lost during the off-season.
+Because of the show’s confusing and complicated time-traveling twists, even the most ardent Jamie and Claire shippers may find it easy to get lost during the offseason.
 Not quite updated on the Outlander frenzy?
 Read on for a simplified refresher course about the hit romantic series.

 Claire Returns To The Future